Skip to content

 • In a given term or summer, students may not receive pay and credit for the same UROP project.
 Likewise, paid UROPs must be funded by a single source in a given term (e.g. either fully funded by UROP or fully funded by faculty) and faculty cannot supplement UROP funded wages to pay a student more than the maximum UROP award or more than the standard UROP hourly rate.
 Also, while UROP research may evolve into thesis work, students may not earn UROP pay or credit for thesis work during a term(s) in which they are registered for thesis credit.

-• If students participate in UROPs for pay or as a volunteer, and contribute 80 hours or more to the project during the given term, they are eligible to receive an undergraduate research notation (URN) on their transcript.
+• If students participate in UROPs for pay, and contribute 80 hours or more to the project during the given term, they are eligible to receive an undergraduate research notation (URN) on their transcript.
 This notation is added to transcripts at the end of the term.

 • For UROP students planning to work remotely in foreign countries, MIT has developed a framework for allowing eligible students to proceed with anticipated work from outside the US.
 These opportunities are only available for UROP students who are not otherwise expected to be on campus for in-person learning (for example, UROP students during the summer term who are not enrolled in other courses).
 Further information and eligibility criteria are detailed on the Remote Appointment Guidance page.